A network of support – concert opportunities, guidance, and community – that lasts a lifetime

 Several recent graduates founded the Alumni Support Group (ASG).
 Alumni are invited to regular meetings at the Perlmans’ New York City home to support each other through the transition to professional musicianship and to perform together and for each other for feedback and support.

-During the 2017 retreat, sixteen PMP alumni returned to Shelter Island to study chamber music with Merry Peckham and Itzhak Perlman and develop essential skills of community engagement.
-On Sunday, October 15, the alumni performed a concert at the Clark Arts Center of chamber music.
-The alumni also performed and taught in local East End schools and music programs on Monday, October 16.
+During the 2018 retreat, sixteen PMP alumni returned to Shelter Island to study chamber music with PMP faculty Merry Peckham and Itzhak Perlman, and community performance practices with Community Engagement Advisor Tanya Maggi.
+Bringing together alumni from all of our programs, the Chamber Music Retreat was designed to help develop the participants' community engagement and performance skills.
+On Monday, October 8, the alumni performed a concert at the Clark Arts Center of chamber music.
+The alumni also visited classrooms and shared their music in East End schools on Tuesday, October 9.

 Chamber Music with PMP Alumni

-Appearances at Oysterponds Elementary, Peconic Community School, Shelter Island School, Southampton Strings Festival, Southold Elementary School, and more
+Appearances at Hayground School, Oysterponds Elementary, Peconic Community School, Shelter Island School, and Southold Elementary School.

 Connor Kim, cello

-The Perlman Music Program sends special thanks to Merry Peckham, Nico Olarte-Hayes, Lin Bogden at Oysterponds Elementary School, Liz Casey at Peconic Community School, Jessica Bosak at Shelter Island School, Jessica Tortorice at Southampton Strings Festival, and Audrey Grathwohl at Southold Elementary School for making the October 16 events possible.
+The Perlman Music Program sends special thanks to Merry Peckham, Tanya Maggi, Marcelle Langendal at the Hayground School, Lin Bogden at Oysterponds Elementary School, Liz Casey at Peconic Community School, Dr. Christine Finn and Deanna Locascio at Shelter Island School, and Audrey Grathwohl at Southold Elementary School for making the October 9 events possible.